 Do I have to attend court for a driving offence?

-Attending court for a driving offence is not necessarily required, however, it’s recommended and can be compulsory depending on whether you’re pleading guilty or not.
-This is due to the fact that you’ll need to be present if you’d like to assist in providing evidence before the Court.
-If you decide to please guilty, you will be required to attend court, as there is a possibility that you’ll be receiving a disqualification from driving.
+Attending court for a driving offence is not necessarily required.
+However, if you decide to plead guilty to a serious driving offence, you will be required to attend court, as there is a possibility that you may receive a disqualification from driving.

 Do driving offences show on a CRB?

 Driving offences will only be shown on a DBS certificate if they cross the line from a civil motoring offence to a criminal offence, which is dealt with through the court.
 For instance, dangerous driving falls into this category.

 Is there a time limit on driving offences?